 \subsection{Neutronics Modeling}

+In this section we provide some details of our neutronics modeling that we will use in our simulations of neutrino flux.
+In particular, we need to understand the change in neutrino flux resulting from changes in the reactor's isotope-specific fission rates.

-Isotope-specific fission rates can be calculated from a declared loading fraction and compared with the measured neutrino emissions during reactor operation to reveal potential discrepancies.
-In order to approximate these fission rates for an operational reactor, two pin cell models were created with the Serpent neutronics code based on Ref.~\cite{kozlowski2006pwr}.
+In order to approximate these fission rates for an operational reactor, two pin cell models based on Ref.~\cite{kozlowski2006pwr} were created with the Serpent neutronics code.
 Serpent is a continuous energy 3D Monte Carlo neutron transport code developed by VTT Technical Research Centre of Finland~\cite{leppanen2015serpent}.
-The geometry of these pin cell models is a single fuel rod with reflective boundary conditions and infinite in the $z$ direction.
-In reality, the PWR described in Ref.~\cite{kozlowski2006pwr} consists of 50,952 fuel pins that each have unique irradiation conditions and therefore isotopic composition.
+The geometry of these pin cell models consists of a single fuel rod with reflective boundary conditions.
+In reality, the PWR described in Ref.~\cite{kozlowski2006pwr} consists of 50,952 fuel pins that each have unique irradiation conditions and therefore isotopic compositions.
 Furthermore, axial differences in moderator density and leakage will cause the composition of each fuel pin to vary axially as well.
-These pin cell models represent this reality with a single fuel composition and burnup.
+The Serpent pin cell models represent this reality with a single fuel composition and burnup.

 Table~\ref{tab:pin_cell_parameters} gives some of the modeling parameters used in the pin cell models.
-One model is built to represent pins loaded with 4.3\% MOX fuel---the initial fissile content of the fuel consists of both ${}^{235}$U and isotopes of Pu.
-The MOX \% in fuel is defined as the percentage weight of $^{239}$Pu and $^{241}$Pu divided by weight of ${}^{239}$Pu, $^{240}$Pu, ${}^{241}$Pu, $^{242}$Pu, $^{234}$U, $^{235}$U, $^{236}$U and $^{238}$U. The plutonium in a MOX pin is 93.6\% $^{239}$Pu, which means that this pin cell represents MOX fuel manufactured with weapons-grade plutonium.
+One model is built to represent pins loaded with 4.3\% MOX fuel; the initial fissile content of the fuel consists of ${}^{235}$U and isotopes of Pu.
+The MOX\% in fuel is defined as the percentage weight of $^{239}$Pu and $^{241}$Pu divided by weight of ${}^{239}$Pu, $^{240}$Pu, ${}^{241}$Pu, $^{242}$Pu, $^{234}$U, $^{235}$U, $^{236}$U and $^{238}$U. The plutonium in a MOX pin is 93.6\% $^{239}$Pu, which means that this pin cell represents MOX fuel manufactured with weapons-grade plutonium.